hashgraph/hedera-block-node/docs/Protocol/publishBlockStream.md

 Block Number
 : A monotonically increasing number assigned by consensus to each block produced by the network.

+Publisher
+: An entity publishing blocks to a Block Node via the `publishBlockStream` API This is typically a Consensus Node or another Block Node.

+Subscriber
+: An entity that subscribes to a verified or unverified Block Stream from a Block Node.

 Verified Block
 : A verified block is a block for which a Block Proof is received and for which